Wash Your Hands Immediately After Touching These 10 Things

 Pens that aren’t yours

 Although many people use their phone or computer to take notes and write lists, sometimes you just need to borrow a pen.
-That's fine, but wash your hands after using it.
+That’s fine, but wash your hands after using it.
 The average office pen has ten times the germs of the average office toilet seat, at about 200 bacteria per square inch, according to the Wall Street Journal.
-If that doesn't gross you out consider that many people like to chew or gnaw on pen caps.
+If that doesn’t gross you out consider that many people like to chew or gnaw on pen caps.
 Yuck!
-This is what can happen if you don't wash your hands.
+Pens are one of these 12 things you’re sharing that germ experts probably wouldn’t.

 Soap dispensers or pumps